relapse

 Dr. Robert Meyers says, “When they relapse, let’s not condemn them because they had one or two days where they went backward.
 Let’s start all over again and keep that positive attitude.”

-Here are some ideas on how to best positively support your child in early recovery.
+Here are some ideas on how to best support your child in early recovery.

-1. Plan ahead for the possibility of a relapse.
+1. Plan for the possibility of a relapse.

 It may feel awkward or that you are willing a relapse to happen if you bring it up.
 But it is better to discuss a slip or relapse before it happens so that you both have a sense of your next steps in case it happens.

 How would you like to respond so that you can help your child return to healthy behaviors?
-When we react in the moment, we tend to get emotional or start yelling.
+We tend to get emotional or start yelling when we react in the moment.
 It will only cause your child to feel more shame about the situation.
 What can help is to think through how you would want to react so that you can both learn from the experience and move forward in a positive way.

 Planning for relapse is like taking out insurance.
 You hope it never happens, but you have a backup plan if it does.
 Planning will help you worry less and feel more in control.